meteordefect/cognito-backup/README.md

 terraform apply
 ```

-BAckuos will then be places in the s3 bucket in a folder named with the timestamp of the backup.
+Backups will then be placed in the s3 bucket in a folder named as per the current timestap at time of storage.

 # Lambda Pre-Build

-The lambda has been pre build and zipped with its node_modules dependeies.
+The lambda has been pre built and zipped with its node_modules dependencies.
 If you need to rebuild it you can navigate to the /lambda folder and issue
 ```
 npm install
 ```